Nancy Kaszak

 In the 1987 aldermanic election, she received endorsements from the National Association of Women, AFSCME, IVI-IPO, and former Aldermen William Singer and Dick Simpson.
 She did not make it to the runoff election, in which Harold Washington ally Helen Shiller defeated incumbent Alderman Jerome Orbach.

 In 1992, she ousted incumbent Alfred Ronan with the backing of Richard Mell.
 Her legislative committee assignments were the following: Committees on Constitutional Officers, Elections & State Government; Environment & Energy; Financial Institutions; Judiciary I. In 1993, she received Outstanding Freshman Legislator awards from the Illinois Hospital Association and the Illinois Health Care Association.

 In 1996, she vacated her seat to run for the Democratic nomination in Illinois's 5th congressional district losing to future Governor of Illinois and fellow State Representative Rod Blagojevich.
 She ran for the seat again in 2002, this time losing to Rahm Emanuel.
 She endorsed Gery Chico in the 2011 mayoral election.

+As of 2021, Kaszak has been the Director of the Illinois Telehealth Initiative of the Partnership for a Connected Illinois, an Illinois 501(c)(3) non-profit corporation, aimed at advancing telehealth in Illinois, the broader Midwest and the nation.